Zilliqa/ZRC/zrcs/zrc-6.md

 **Requirements:**

-- `_sender` should be the contract owner.
-Otherwise, it should throw `NotContractOwnerError`.
+- `_sender` must be the contract owner.
+Otherwise, it must throw `NotContractOwnerError`.
-- `fee_bps` should be in the range of 1 and 1000.
-Otherwise, it should throw `InvalidFeeBPSError`.
+- `fee_bps` must be in the range of 1 and 1000.
+Otherwise, it must throw `InvalidFeeBPSError`.

 **Messages:**